December 2025

 Built a global network of pro-renewable influencers

 Our Global Creator Academy equips influencers with the skills, science, and technical know-how to build and sustain audiences while sharing messages that support the renewable transition.
-Our first 300 creators have already published 1,775 pieces of content and generated 52 million impressions in key markets like Brazil, India, South Africa and the UK.
+Our first 300 creators have already published 1,775 pieces of content and generated 52M impressions in key markets like Brazil, India, South Africa, and the UK.

-Fought polluters in the lead-up COP30
+Fought polluters in the lead-up to COP30

 Established three global teams in-country

 We’ve built offices in the UK, Brazil, and South Africa, hiring local teams to ensure our global campaigns are culturally resonant and authentic.
+Together, we are working to accelerate decarbonization through fast-tracking renewable deployment, increasing retail adoption of decarbonized technologies, shifting culture around energy and climate, and filling a critical gap in rapid response.

 By 2030 our Good Global program will: